brichards21/SMSDiscordSpam/index.md

 ![](index_files/figure-markdown_strict/unnamed-chunk-6-1.png)

 Interestingly enough, we observe that about half of the words in the spam message are stop words.
-This ratio is a bit higher than the ratios seen in the majority of messages, though not the highest ratio observed.
-However, we’ll do well to note that the more content a message has, the more stop words we expect to be in that message in order to separate and properly tie in the more informative words.
+This ratio of stop word to overall word count is a bit higher than the ratios observed in the majority of messages, though not the highest ratio observed.
+However, we’ll do well to note that the more content a message has, the more stop words we expect to be in that message in order to separate and properly relate the more informative words.
 So, this association makes sense based on what we’ve observed.

 ## Proportion of Special Characters

-Another interesting featured that we extracted from the messages is the proportion of hashtags or mentions (‘\#’) present in it.
+Another interesting feature that we extracted from the messages is the proportion of hashtags or mentions (‘\#’) present in it.

 ![](index_files/figure-markdown_strict/unnamed-chunk-7-1.png)